CHOSEN TO RULE (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 God works all things according to His foreknowledge.
 He has prepared for each of us a specific glory in terms of the personality He has given us.
 Then He brings us into the world at the correct moment.
 Our life has been planned from the beginning.

-Thine eyes did see my substance, yet being unperfect; and in thy book all my members were written, which in continuance were fashioned, when as yet there was none of them.
+Your eyes saw my substance, being yet unformed.
+And in your book they all were written, the days fashioned for me, when as yet there were none of them.
 (Psalms 139:16)

 The writings of the Scriptures make it abundantly clear that we must exercise our will and our faith according to our calling.
 We must grasp that for which we have been grasped.
 It is only by doing this that we can validate and establish our destiny.
 If we do not respond correctly a different destiny will be ours.
 We had been called to the royal priesthood but the subsequent events of our life may have led us to a different end.